KjellHarald/KidsDoHPC/README.md

 - Code Error(s) and Code Spelling Mistakes.

+- If code takes to long a "Gateway Time-out" will appear.

 ## Outbound Security

 **Guardian** ensure outbound security, by forcing outbound connections over an HTTP API.